Retrospective

 • market conditions at that time

-• the property’s condition, improvements and zoning as at the nominated date
+• the property’s condition and improvements at the nominated date

 • accepted valuation methodologies

-Unlike online estimates or automated tools, a retrospective valuation is a formal report prepared by a certified valuer and supported by evidence.
+Unlike automated tools or online estimates, a retrospective valuation of property is a formal, evidence-based report prepared by a certified valuer.

-• a property changes from principal place of residence to investment
+• a principal place of residence becomes an investment property

 • establishing market value at a past tax event

-A properly prepared retrospective valuation helps ensure accurate CGT calculations and reduces the risk of disputes with the ATO.
+A properly prepared retrospective capital gains tax property valuation ensures accurate tax calculations and reduces the risk of ATO disputes.

 Deceased Estates & Probate

-Executors frequently require a property’s value at the date of death to:
+Executors frequently require a retrospective property valuation at the date of death to:

 • distribute assets fairly